Celumusa91/Maternal-Health-Risk-Assessment-Analysis/README.md

    -Maternal woman’s Body Mass Index and Blood Sugar are the best predictors of Maternal Risk Level while Mental Health and the women’ Age are the least to none predictors.

 ### Recommendations
+---
+1. Impliment routine blood sugar screening and early intervention programs for all pregnant women as part of standard maternal care.
+2.